Buying guide

 £299£139

-The DeerRun Q2 Urban is the cheapest way onto an incline at £139.
+The DeerRun Q2 Urban is the cheapest fixed-incline pad here at £139, and the cheapest incline pad sold direct rather than through Amazon.
 Its 7% fixed incline plus a faster 5 mph top speed make it the most versatile budget pick, good for under-desk walking at 2 to 3 mph and the odd brisk session at 4 to 5.
 The fixed gradient means there is no incline motor to fail, the trade-off being you cannot adjust it mid-walk.

 One caveat worth taking seriously from our full review: a few UK buyers have reported units where the incline did not work on arrival, so if incline is your reason for choosing it, test it thoroughly on day one and use the 60-day return window straight away if anything is wrong.